-Colombia to announce peace talks with ELN rebels: sources
+Colombia to start peace talks with ELN rebels on Oct.
+27

-BOGOTA Colombia's government and second-biggest rebel group will on Monday announce the start of peace talks, sources said, in what would be a boost for President Juan Manuel Santos after the rejection of his deal with the larger FARC guerrilla group.
+BOGOTA/CARACAS (Reuters) - Colombia's government and second-biggest rebel group announced on Monday they will start formal peace talks on Oct.
+27 in a boost for President Juan Manuel Santos after the rejection of his deal with the larger FARC guerrilla group.

-The negotiations with the 2,000-strong National Liberation Army (ELN) will be confirmed by representatives of both sides at a news conference in Venezuela scheduled for this evening, two government sources told Reuters.
+The negotiations with the 2,000-strong National Liberation Army (ELN) will begin in Ecuador, according to an agreement signed in Caracas by both sides under the auspices of Venezuela's government.

+"We are a special nation that grows despite adversities," Santos said in a speech after the announcement.
+"Peace won't slip through our fingers.
+On the contrary, it will be stronger, and now that we will advance with the ELN, it will be complete."

 Santos won the 2016 Nobel Peace Prize last week for his efforts to end a 52-year-old war with the leftist Revolutionary Armed Forces of Colombia: a surprising choice given voters narrowly rejected a deal he signed with them last month.